wifiphisher/wifiphisher/README.md

 * Kali Linux.
 * Two wireless network interfaces, one capable of injection.

+## Help needed
+If you are a Python developer or a web designer you can help us improve wifiphisher.
+Feel free to take a look at the bug tracker for some tasks to do.

 ## Credits
 The script is based on an idea from <a href="https://github.com/DanMcInerney">Dan McInerney</a>.
 The parts for the